NAZI BEER HALLS MUNICH

 JOACHIM FEST (HITLER, 1973)

 Regardless of the accession for Hitler to use the more recognized beer halls of Munich as a platform for his speeches, the future German fuhrer used to address the audience in Sterneckerbrau.
 Solely in summer 1920, Hitler gave three of his speeches in this beer house.
 In consideration of a tight space of Sterneckerbrau and in the light of the steadily growing Nazi party, this initial ‘cradle of movement’ had gradually lost its favor and practical attractivity for the Nazis.
 On October 31, 1921, they established a new headquarter only a few streets to the South of the initial location.
-On the other hand, Sterneckerbrau played a small part within the failed ‘Beer Hall Putsch’ for a couple of reasons.
+On the other hand, Sterneckerbrau played a small part in the failed ‘Beer Hall Putsch’ for a couple of reasons.
 On the late hours of November 8, 1923, one of the groups of the stormtroopers was rallies up inside the Torbrau hotel, just across the street.
 On the following day, a column of the putschists did overpass a police squad on Ludwigsbrucke and marched along the Tal street, a few steps from the first headquarters.

-As soon as Hitler and the Nazis took power in Germany in 1933, the fuhrer gave a speech in Sterbeckerbrau on November 8, on an anniversary of the ‘Beer Hall Putsch’ and ceremonially opened a small party museum within a former headquarter.
+As soon as Hitler and the Nazis took power in Germany in 1933, the fuhrer gave a speech in Sterbeckerbrau on November 8, on the anniversary of the ‘Beer Hall Putsch’ and ceremonially opened a small party museum within a former headquarter.
 Fuelled by Hitler’s passages from ‘Mein Kampf’ and Goebbels’ media machine, the museum becomes a site of pilgrimage for the devotees of the Nazi movement in the years of the Third Reich.
 In later years, the column of the annual marching along the route of the ‘Beer Hall Putsch’ used to make a stop in front of the Sterneckerbrau with a minute of silence.
-The building was not damaged in a course of the Allied bombings in 1944, which in contrast caused a significant demolition to ISARTOR gates.
-From after 1957, for the first time in four centuries, the location has not served as a beer house.
+The building was not damaged in a course of the Allied bombings in 1944, which in contrast caused a significant demolition of ISARTOR gates.
+After 1957, for the first time in four centuries, the location has not served as a beer house.
 In modern times, the primary entrance from Tal street leads us to an electronic store as well as the back alley entrance opens into a residential estate.

 As long ago as 1589 the former poultry farm was leveled to the ground to make space for a large brewery and the famous HOFBRAUHAUS would occupy the ground two centuries later.
-In 1897 the old building was destined to be demolished to be replaced with a large beer hall without a brewery itself, open for public just as we know it today.
+In 1897 the old building was destined to be demolished to be replaced with a large beer hall without a brewery itself, open for the public just as we know it today.
 By the time a young Adolf Hitler came to Munich in the afternoon of May 25, 1913, a city had become a safe harbor for artists, sculptors, and writers from all over Europe.
 He used to create landscape pictures, drawn from life, or used to take advantage of copying chip cards with the city landmarks.
 At that time, a number of postcards were devoted to HOFBRAUHAUS beer hall and the painting of Adolf Hitler has survived the decades and has come down to us.
 It was this very beer house and its spacious summer garden to grant young Hitler a chance to find clients for his paintings between the tables with glasses of beer.

-On the late hours of February 24, 1920, the HOFBRAUHAUS witnessed Hitler’s appearance in from of 2000 people, a figure and success which hit Hitler and Dreksler like a ton of bricks.
+In the late hours of February 24, 1920, the HOFBRAUHAUS witnessed Hitler’s appearance in from of 2000 people, a figure and success which hit Hitler and Dreksler like a ton of bricks.
 It worth mentioning that a significant portion of the attendees, up to ¼ amounted to the political opponents, including the communists.
 That very day the party was re-titled into ‘Nationalsozialistische Deutsche Arbeiterpartei’, Hitler did use the improvised grand stone within the Festsaal of Hofbrauhaus to proclaim the infamous 25 points of the party program.
 2000 people had encapsulated the new reality with Hitler’s access to the hearts and minds of a wide audience within the biggest beer halls in Munich.
-At that very 1920, Hitler made 20 of his speeches here, with a running time up to two hours each and a number of attendees from 800 to enormous 3000.
+At that very 1920, Hitler made 20 of his speeches here, with a running time up to two hours each and a number of attendees from 800 to an enormous 3000.
 On July 29, 1921, the Hofbrauhaus witnessed the election of Hitler (by means of 554 members) as the chairman of the NSDAP, fulfilling him as a supreme leader of the movements and leaving Anton Drexler as a nominal honorary president.

 The meeting was to start at 7:30 P.M. and when Hitler entered the great Festsaal of the Hofbräuhaus at seven-fifteen he found it jammed with almost 2000 people.
 His heart “burst with joy.”
 He was confident that the true idealists among this hostile group would swing over to his side and he welcomed any disturbance they might provoke.